 It’s no secret that we are passionate about cycling, and particularly commuting via bicycle.
+A bicycle is the perfect car replacement.
 You’re not only exercising for free, you’re actually saving a significant amount of money compared to commuting via car.
 So, let’s make a quick checklist of all the things biking to work does for you that a car does not:

 - Fun ✔

 - Save time ✔ (1 hour commute covers exercise and travel vs 40 minute car commute and hour at the gym to get the equivalent amount of exercise.)